REMnux/docker/pescanner/README.md

  - Ubuntu base
  - apt in python-magic, yara, python-yara, pip, clamav (all in multiverse)
- - pip in pefile
- - capabilities.yara, userdb.txt, and pescanner.py
+ - capabilities.yara, userdb.txt, pescanner.py, pefile
  - pydams via libdasm (needed for imphash calculations)

 To run this image, use a command like this to scan a specific files, replacing *~/workdir* with the path to your working directory on the underlying host: